kveroneau/pythonexperiments/cardiac/README.md

 Overall, in a learning environment for just teaching Python, this example could be very usable as a teaching aid.

-Future updates will include both a fully working assembler and compiler.
+Future updates will include both a fully working compiler.